Curtain: Poirot's Last Case: Reception

-Two months later, Coady nominated Curtain as his Book of the Year in a column of critic's choices.
+Two months after its publication, Coady nominated Curtain as his Book of the Year in a column of critics' choices.
 He said, "No crime story of 1975 has given me more undiluted pleasure.
 As a critic, I welcome it, as a reminder that sheer ingenuity can still amaze."
 Maurice Richardson in The Observer of 5 October 1975 summed up: "One of her most highly contrived jobs, artificial as a mechanical birdcage, but an unputdownable swansong."
+Overall, it was one of the bestselling books of 1975.